Bankruptcy Lawyers in St. Petersburg

 THE FLORIDA MEANS TEST

-Bankruptcy in Florida begins with completing the state financial means test.
+Bankruptcy in St. Petersburg begins with completing the state financial means test.
 The test will provide an income evaluation and is measured against the average median income in Florida.
 The test can have a greater filing impact for individuals who earn above the standard state income level, as the result will determine which chapter of bankruptcy is appropriate.

 This qualification is very important for individuals who have a home needing protection through the bankruptcy process.
 Accurate income information is a must in every case.